nikitampmaurya/msc__project/README.md

-# 🚧 Project in Progress

 ## Project Title: Meta-Analysis of bulk RNA-seq datasets to characterise molecular differences and investigate putative subtypes of uterine fibroids

-## Introduction:
+## Overview:

-Uterine fibroids are the most common benign tumours of the female reproductive tract — affecting over 70% of women.
+Uterine fibroids are the most common benign tumours of the female reproductive tract, affecting over 70% of women.
 They develop in the myometrium, the muscular layer of the uterus that drives childbirth and the menstrual cycle.
 Fibroids can be subserosal (outer layer), intramural (middle layer), or submucosal (inner layer).
 When symptomatic, they cause heavy bleeding, severe pain, and sometimes infertility.
 Despite their prevalence, there are currently no long-term, non-invasive treatments — largely because we still don’t understand how genes and pathways contribute to their formation and subtypes.
 To address this knowledge gap, our project analysed and integrated multiple bulk RNA-Seq datasets, as this approach provides a comprehensive transcriptomic profile of all cells in the tissue, allowing for a direct comparison between fibroids and normal myometrium tissue samples.

 ## Objectives: